Monitoring Amazon EKS with Splunk Enterprise and Splunk Cloud

 Amazon Elastic Container Service for Kubernetes (Amazon EKS) is a managed service that makes it easy for you to run Kubernetes on AWS without needing to stand up or maintain your own Kubernetes control plane.

 Congratulations to the AWS team for shipping such a great product.
-Based on the data provided by CNCF, more than half of all companies who run Kubernetes choosing to do so on AWS.
-Managing Control Plane is not the most straightforward task.
+Based on the data provided by CNCF, more than half of all companies who run Kubernetes choose to do so on AWS.
+Managing the Control Plane is not the most straightforward task.
 EKS does that for you.
-The only thing that is up to you - to bootstrap working nodes and run your applications.
+The only thing that is up to you is to bootstrap worker nodes and run your applications.

 To get started follow the Installation instructions and use appropriate configuration for the specific version of Kubernetes.
 At this moment only Kubernetes version 1.10 can be deployed on EKS.

-In our example we used EKS and Splunk deployed at the same Region and the same VPC.
-But there is no special requirements on your Splunk Enterprise deployment.
+In our example, we used EKS and Splunk deployed in the same Region and the same VPC.
+But there are no special requirements for your Splunk Enterprise deployment.
 You can also use Splunk Cloud with our solution.
-The only requirement is to give EKS cluster access to the Splunk HTTP Event Collector endpoint, which is usually deployed on port 8088.
+The only requirement is to give the EKS cluster access to the Splunk HTTP Event Collector endpoint, which is usually deployed on port 8088.

-After performing all the steps from the Installation instructions you will see that DaemonSet for worker nodes will schedule Pods with our collector on every worker node, and one addon Pod will be deployed for collecting Kubernetes events.
-Because you don't have access to the Master nodes - you can delete DaemonSet for masters or safely ignore it.
+After performing all the steps from the Installation instructions, you will see that the DaemonSet for worker nodes will schedule Pods with our collectord on every worker node, and one addon Pod will be deployed for collecting Kubernetes events.
+Because you don’t have access to the Master nodes, you can delete the DaemonSet for masters or safely ignore it.

 You will be able to review Network